Resources for journalists covering UCLA

 Photos published in albums at UCLA Newsroom may be downloaded for news media use.
 Many of the images published in stories and news releases also may be downloaded by the news media.
 Inclusion of applicable credit is requested.
 Commercial use of any UCLA-owned photos requires permission.

 UCLA is a proper reference for all uses.
 Periods between letters are not part of the UCLA identity and their use is discouraged.
-The campus may also be referred to as University of California, Los Angeles.
+The campus may also be accurately called University of California, Los Angeles.

 UCLA is among the world’s top research universities.
 Advances, discoveries and new findings are produced every day.
 UCLA Newsroom highlights selected research for the news media, but the archives do not reflect the full breadth and depth of UCLA achievements.